secureblue/secureblue/README.md

 ## Scope

-secureblue does hardening is done with the following goals in mind:
+secureblue applies hardening with the following goals in mind:

 - Increase defenses against the exploitation of both known and unknown vulnerabilities.
 - Avoid sacrificing usability for most use cases where possible